California Breastfeeding Laws

 San Francisco Breastfeeding Laws

-San Francisco was the first U.S. city to implement a city-wide lactation policy.
-The Lactation in the Workplace Ordinance (which went into effect in 2018) requires all employers in San Francisco to provide break time and a lactation space (other than a bathroom) to all breastfeeding employees, including part-time employees.
+San Francisco was the first U.S. city to implement a city-wide lactation policy (which went into effect in 2018) requiring all employers in San Francisco to provide break time and a lactation space (other than a bathroom) to all breastfeeding employees, including part-time employees.
 The San Francisco ordinance includes quality standards and stipulates that lactation spaces must be clean, include a chair and a surface for a breast pump, be near a sink, and have easy access to a refrigerator.
 In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states that employees have a right to request lactation accommodations.
 Read the law: ARTICLE 33I: LACTATION IN THE WORKPLACE

 California Breastfeeding Information + Resources